BEagle1984/silverback/docs/concepts/broker/behaviors.md

 :-- | --: | :--
 <xref:Silverback.Messaging.Diagnostics.ActivityProducerBehavior> | 100 | Starts an [Activity](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activity) and adds the tracing information to the message headers.
 <xref:Silverback.Messaging.Headers.HeadersWriterProducerBehavior> | 200 | Maps the properties decorated with the <xref:Silverback.Messaging.Messages.HeaderAttribute> to the message headers.
+<xref:Silverback.Messaging.Outbound.Enrichers.MessageEnricherProducerBehavior> | 250 | Invokes all the <xref:Silverback.Messaging.Outbound.Enrichers.IOutboundMessageEnricher> configured for to the endpoint.
 <xref:Silverback.Messaging.Broker.Behaviors.MessageIdInitializerProducerBehavior> | 300 | It ensures that an `x-message-id` header is always produced.
 BrokerKeyHeaderInitializer | 400 | Provided by the message broker implementation (e.g. <xref:Silverback.Messaging.Outbound.KafkaMessageKeyInitializerProducerBehavior> or <xref:Silverback.Messaging.Outbound.RabbitRoutingKeyInitializerProducerBehavior>), sets the message key header that will be used by the <xref:Silverback.Messaging.Broker.IProducer> implementation to set the actual message key.
 <xref:Silverback.Messaging.BinaryFiles.BinaryFileHandlerProducerBehavior> | 500 | Switches to the <xref:Silverback.Messaging.BinaryFiles.BinaryFileMessageSerializer> if the message being produced implements the <xref:Silverback.Messaging.Messages.IBinaryFileMessage> interface.